StephanBerende/INFOMPPM_local/README.md

 The activities aim to test your knowledge about the readings, get your codebook running, extract features from existing data, and practice with core concepts.

+### Week 02
+In week two we will discuss the difference and connection between content-based and collaborative-filtering-based recommender systems.
+We will introduce techniques for generating recommendations with relevant data in more detail.
+This entails a discussion of content features (what is available and what to select) as well as different statistical methods, such as cosine similarities, Jaccard distance, and k-means clustering.
+We will also address data sparsity.

+During the seminar, we will focus on the following topics:
+•	Similarity measures
+•	Clustering

 ## Authors
 This repository is maintained by [Erik Hekman](https://www.linkedin.com/in/erikhekman), [David Gauthier](https://www.uu.nl/staff/DGauthier), and [Dennis Nguyen](https://www.linkedin.com/in/dennisnguyenphd/)